-Proper footwear is critical when working in an industrial environment to help with ergonomic support and protection against sharp and falling objects.
+Proper footwear is critical when working in an industrial environment to help with ergonomic support and protection against sharp and heavy falling objects.

-Sturdy Closed-Toe and Closed-Heel shoes are the only types of footwear permitted in the shops and in the pits at FIRST events.
+Sturdy, Closed-Toe and Closed-Heel shoes are the only types of footwear permitted in the shops and in the pit stations at FIRST events.
 Although industrial, steel-toed shoes are not required, do not allow yourself to become a VOF (Victim Of Fashion).
-While some shoes offer complete coverage of the foot, the thin, breathable material does not offer adequate protection against heavy, sharp and/or hot items.
+While some shoes offer complete coverage of the foot, the thin material does not offer adequate protection against heavy, sharp and/or hot items.
 Additionally, thin-soled shoes will not provide enough protection against stepping on sharp objects such as screws, nails, and scrap metal.
-All students assigned to the pits during competitions (especially as Safety Services) should plan for hours of standing and walking.
-Make sure your shoes have substantial heel and arch support; this will aid in reducing foot, leg and back issues.
+All students assigned to the pits during competitions (especially as Safety Services) should plan for long periods of standing and walking.
+Make sure your shoes have substantial heel and arch support; this will aid in reducing foot (including ankle), leg and back issues.

 Teams are responsible for their guests attending FIRST events.
 All spectators and guests should follow the same footwear rules as participants.
-If substantial close-toed shoes are not available, they may enter the pit area as long as they remain in the pit aisles.
-Spectators that do not meet the footwear requirement for participants, as described above, are not allowed inside individual team pit stations or in any locations where robots are being worked on.
-PLEASE NOTE that loose sandals (like flip-flops) or bare feet are not permitted in the pit area under any circumstances!
+If substantial closed-toe shoes are not available, they may enter the pit area as long as they remain in the pit aisles.
+Spectators that do not meet the footwear requirement for participants, as described above, are not allowed inside individual team pit stations or in any locations where robots are being serviced or operated.
+PLEASE NOTE that sandals, flip-flops, lightweight slippers or bare feet are not permitted in the pit area under any circumstances!